Ever wonder what your DBAs really do?

 Check out the full article where Bob goes on to touch on all the major areas of the typical DBA job including backup and recovery, security, upgrades, tuning and troubleshooting.
 If you’re looking for a job description for a DBA this is a very good one.

-3 Responses to “Ever wonder what your DBAs really do?”
+3 thoughts on “Ever wonder what your DBAs really do?”